-&lt;sup>4 Please see the Examination and Assessment Regulations
+4 Please see the Examination and Assessment Regulations

-• referral to and engagement with workshops such as study skills or time management.
+- a specified attendance requirement; - referral to and engagement with other university support services as appropriate; - referral to and engagement with workshops such as study skills or time management.

 How are the outcomes of the SSPC communicated?